-Although Oracle does not have one the best relationships with the open source community, it recently made headlines with the launch of a new open source tool dubbed Graphpipe.
+Although Oracle does not have one of the best relationships with the open-source community, it recently made headlines with the launch of a new open-source tool dubbed Graphpipe.

 Vish Abrams is the man charged with the task of spearheading the project.
 He has an impressive background, which includes assisting to create OpenStack at NASA and the launching of Nebula, an OpenStack startup, back in 2011.